Summary of Significant Accounting Policies

 Basis of Presentation and Principles of Consolidation

-We prepared the accompanying interim condensed consolidated financial statements following United States generally accepted accounting principles (“GAAP”).
+We prepared the accompanying consolidated financial statements following United States generally accepted accounting principles (“GAAP”).
 The financial statements include all normal and recurring adjustments that are necessary for a fair presentation of our financial position and operating results.
-The condensed consolidated financial statements include the accounts of Leslie’s, Inc. and our subsidiaries.
+Our consolidated financial statements include the accounts of Leslie’s, Inc. and our subsidiaries.
 All significant intercompany accounts and transactions have been eliminated.
-These interim condensed consolidated financial statements and the related notes should be read in conjunction with the audited condensed consolidated financial statements and notes for the years ended October 3, 2020 and September 28, 2019.

-All share and per share information included in the accompanying condensed consolidated financial statements has been adjusted to reflect a 156,500-for-1 stock split which was effective on October 23, 2020.
+All share and per share information included in the accompanying consolidated financial statements has been retroactively adjusted to reflect a 156,500-for-1 stock split which was effected on October 23, 2020.
 The par value of the common stock was not adjusted as the result of the stock split.

 We operate on a fiscal calendar that results in a fiscal year consisting of a 52- or 53-week period ending on the Saturday closest to September 30th.
 In a 52-week fiscal year, each quarter contains 13 weeks of operations; in a 53-week fiscal year, each of the first, second and third quarters includes 13 weeks of operations and the fourth quarter includes 14 weeks of operations.
-References to fiscal year 2021 refer to the fiscal year ending October 2, 2021, which contains 52 weeks, and references to fiscal year 2020 refer to the fiscal year ended October 3, 2020, which contained 53 weeks.
-References to the three months ended July 3, 2021 and the three months ended June 27, 2020 refer to the 13 weeks ended July 3, 2021 and June 27, 2020, respectively.
-References to the nine months ended July 3, 2021 and the nine months ended June 27, 2020 refer to the 39 weeks ended July 3, 2021 and June 27, 2020, respectively.
+References to fiscal 2021, 2020 and 2019 refer to the 52 weeks ended October 2, 2021, 53 weeks ended October 3, 2020 and 52 weeks ended September 28, 2019, respectively.

 Use of Estimates

 To prepare financial statements that conform to GAAP, we make estimates and assumptions that affect the amounts reported in our financial statements and accompanying notes.
-Our most significant estimates relate to the allowance for doubtful accounts, inventory obsolescence reserves, vendor programs, income taxes, self-insurance, and goodwill impairment evaluations.
+Our most significant estimates relate to sales returns, inventory obsolescence reserves, lease assumptions, vendor rebate programs, income taxes, self-insurance, valuation of intangible assets and goodwill and intangible asset impairment evaluations.
 We continually review our estimates and make adjustments as necessary, but actual results could be significantly different from what we expected when we made these estimates.

 Prior Period Reclassifications